Skip to main content

 FROM KAFKA ("<key1>" = "<value1>"[, "<key2>" = "<value2>" ...])

-The available options for the data_source_properties clause are as follows:
+The specific parameter options of the data_source_properties clause are as follows:

 ParameterDescription

 kafka_topicSpecifies the Kafka topic to subscribe to.
-A load job can only consume one Kafka topic.
+A single import job can only consume one Kafka topic.

 kafka_partitionsSpecifies the Kafka partitions to subscribe to.
 If not specified, all partitions are consumed by default.

-• OFFSET_BEGINNING: Starts consuming from the position where there is data.
+- OFFSET_BEGINNING: subscribe from the position where data is available.

-• Note that timestamp format cannot be mixed with OFFSET format.
+Note: the time format cannot be mixed with the OFFSET format.

-propertySpecifies custom Kafka parameters.
-This is equivalent to the "--property" parameter in the Kafka shell.
-When the value of a parameter is a file, the keyword "FILE:" needs to be added before the value.
-For creating a file, you can refer to the CREATE FILE command documentation.
-For more supported custom parameters, you can refer to the client-side configuration options in the official CONFIGURATION documentation of librdkafka.
-For example: "property.client.id" = "12345", "property.group.id" = "group_id_0", "property.ssl.ca.location" = "FILE:ca.pem"
+propertySpecifies custom Kafka parameters, equivalent to the --property parameter of the kafka shell.
+When the value of a parameter is a file, prefix the value with the keyword FILE:.
+To create a file, see the CREATE FILE command.
+For more supported custom parameters, see the client-side configurations in the official librdkafka CONFIGURATION document.
+For example: "property.client.id" = "12345", "property.group.id" = "group_id_0", "property.ssl.ca.location" = "FILE:ca.pem".

-By configuring the Kafka property parameter in the data_source_properties, you can set up security access options.
-Currently, Doris supports various Kafka security protocols such as plaintext (default), SSL, PLAIN, and Kerberos.
+By configuring the kafka property parameters in data_source_properties, you can configure secure access options.
+Doris currently supports several Kafka security protocols, such as plaintext (default), SSL, PLAIN, and Kerberos.

-You can check the status of a load job using the SHOW ROUTINE LOAD command.
-The syntax for the command is as follows:
+You can view the status of the import job with the SHOW ROUTINE LOAD command:

 SHOW [ALL] ROUTINE LOAD [FOR jobName];